miekg/xds/README.md

 127.0.0.1:18000 ls`.
 When starting up `xds` will read files `cluster.*.textpb` that contain clusters to use on startup.

 Both xDS and ADS are implemented by `xds`.
+For xDS we force the types to the v3 protos.
+For ADS (and to make Envoy happy we support both).

+The `envoy-bootstrap.yaml` can be used to point Envoy to the xds control plane - note this only gives envoy CDS/EDS responses (via ADS), so no listeners and or routes.

+Envoy can be downloaded from <https://tetrate.bintray.com/getenvoy/>.

 ## xds

- *  Adds clusters via a text protobuf on startup, after reading this in the version will be set to

- *  v1 for those.
+ *  Adds clusters via a text protobuf on startup, after reading this in the version will be set to v1 for those.

- *  Allow xdsctl to set weights/statuses, up the version, etc. Some things have not been implemented yet, mostly because no protocol has been defined yet (i.e weights).

  *  When xds starts up, files adhering to this glob "cluster.*.textpb" will be parsed as ClusterLoadAssigment protobuffer in text format.
 These define the set of cluster we know about.